LevelInteractive/google-tag-manager-mcp-server/README.md

 # MCP Server for Google Tag Manager

-This is a MCP server that provides an interface to the Google Tag Manager API via an HTTP/SSE interface.
+This is a MCP server that provides an interface to the Google Tag Manager API via a Server-Sent Events (SSE) interface.

 ## Prerequisites